 Yes, Rachael Ray hard anodized 14 piece set is safe in the oven up to 400F.
 This includes the glass lids.

 Make sure to use pot holders when removing the pans from the oven though.

 It is not recommended to use these pans under the broiler.
 In fact, it is advisable to stay away from the broiler for ANY non-stick pan, even if the manufacturer says it’s ok.
 Reason for this is that at a high heat, not only do non-stick coatings deteriorate but release toxic fumes.

 These pans are dishwasher safe unlike a previous version of this set that was hand-wash only.
 However, no matter what a manufacturer says, I would always recommend hand-washing your cookware to prolong its life and protect the non-stick surface.

 No the Rachael Ray hard anodized set is not induction compatible.

 Yes, it comes with a limited lifetime warranty.

 WHAT OTHERS ARE SAYING

-Users of the Rachael Ray pots and pans consistently give it high reviews with 5 out of 5 stars on the Rachael Ray Store, and 4.5 out of 5 stars on Amazon.
+Users of the Rachael Ray pots and pans consistently give it high reviews on the Rachael Ray Store and similarly high ratings on other stores.
 So many people can’t be wrong!

 Goodhousekeeping.com, a trusted resource for consumer reviews rates the 10 pot version of this hard anodized set as A-.
 The only negatives they mention are noted below.
 They say this cookware does provide overall good performance.